How To Become A Nurse

 For more help and advice on writing your nursing personal statement, take a look at these resources at Studential:

 What can I do after my nurse training?

 When you graduate with a nursing degree, you are qualified to start applying for jobs within a professional environment.

 You are free to apply anywhere you like, though you may have more luck applying somewhere where you have completed a placement, as you will already have a rapport with the other staff on the ward, in addition to the knowledge about how the ward works, which can be invaluable.

-The great news is that nursing is one of the few jobs that allows you specific entry into a role upon graduation with further training being needed – so it is certain that the hard work will soon pay off.
+The great news is that nursing is one of the few jobs that allows you specific entry into a role upon graduation without further training being needed – so it is certain that the hard work will soon pay off.